roachhd/kids-code-hour/_posts/2014-12-03-get-started-with-hour-of-code.md

 ## 6) Inspire students - show them a video

-Show students an inspirational video to kick off the Hour of Code.
-Examples:
+Show students an inspirational video to kick off the Hour of Code

 **Get your students excited - give them a short intro**